 Formula for Cash Flow

-There exist several ratios and formulas to determine the cash efficiency, liquidity, and solvency of an organization.
+There exist several ratios and formulas to determine an organization’s cash efficiency, liquidity, and solvency.
 While each ratio covers different facets of an organization, they are each equally significant.
-Below mentioned are some of the major formula for cash flow.
+Below mentioned are some of the major formulas for cash flow.

 This ratio measures the ability of a business to meet its short-term liabilities with the current assets in hand.
 Generally, 2:1 is considered ideal.
 But there may be industry variations.